j-2k/GraphicsProgrammingRoadmap/README.md

 Emoji Keys = ✔️ Completed, ⌛ In Progress, ❌ Not Started
 1. Write a software raytracer. ✔️ (Cherno Raytracing Series)
 2. Write a software rasterizer. ✔️ (SSloy Tiny rasterizer, 90% Done)
-3. Write a Hello World Triangle. ❌ (Use a graphics specialization!)
+3. Write a Hello World Triangle. ✔️ (Use a graphics specialization!
+WebGL used)
+4. Write a 3D Renderer from the previous step, bonus points for making a mini project here! (⌛ WebGL 3D Mini Project in progress)
+   - Diverting a little in between here by using WebGL to make fun stuff before I jump into a more serious graphics specification!
+5. Create a 3D project with a stronger Graphics API of choice compared to the last step!
+(WebGPU or OpenGL in my case, if you come from OpenGL or DX11 try to step up to Vulkan or DX12, if you are already up there, try the other counterpart!)
-4. Create a project with the Graphics API of choice (OpenGL, Vulkan, or DX12) & Render 1 Mesh with lighting. ❌
+   - At the minimum try to render 1 Mesh with lighting. ❌

 #### By here we are done technically, & now we just have to be passionate & make something or explore other topics such as:
 - PBR (Physically Based Rendering).